 Clean Your House!

 Cleaning your house is essential.
 I can not stress this enough.
-Dirty houses leave the appearance of an unkept owner.
-And an unkept owner usually doesn’t take very good care of their house.
+Dirty houses leave the appearance of an unkempt owner.
+And an unkempt owner usually doesn’t take very good care of their house.
 So to a buyer, a dirty house means a home that most likely needs a lot of repairs and will turn buyers away.

 Don’t forget to clean…

 - Carpets (shampoo them!)